 As you can see, nothing can go wrong when you walk along Chatzimichali Daliani Street at dinner time.

-Hard to choose where to eat?
-Well, worry not; in general, no matter where you go, most of the restaurants on this road offer top Cretan dishes at quite convenient prices.
+Finding it hard to choose where to eat?
+Well, worry not.
+Overall, no matter where you go, most restaurants on this road offer top Cretan dishes at quite convenient prices.
 Just grab a table and enjoy the vibe.

 If you’re looking for something special, then head to Mezedoscholeio.
 Check out the old-school decorations and taste some of the best meze (the Greek version of the more famous Spanish tapa) in town.

-I love their tirokafteri dip, one of the best spicy cheese dips in the city, as well as their fried potatoes with truffle perfume and grated Graviera cheese: An incredibly delicious treat!
+I love their tirokafteri dip, one of the best spicy cheese dips in the city.
+I also love the fried potatoes with truffle perfume and grated Graviera cheese: An incredibly delicious treat!

 To Steki